Dareck7/htb/smb.md

 That is the one you are currently logged into your Virtual Machine with.
 This is because SMB authentication always requires a username, so by not giving it one explicitly to try to login with, it will just have to pass your current local username to avoid throwing an error with the protocol.

-we will be trying to perform is any of the following:
+We will be trying to perform is any of the following:

   - Guest authentication
   - Anonymous authentication